 - The topic of friends is covered in detail in the “Social Life and Recreation” section, but, in particular, check out the article on “Building Friendships: A Preschool Priority for Children Who Are Blind or Visually Impaired.”

 - The ever-changing world of access technology provides accessibility to books, information, and more.

-The Paving the Way to Indpendence series explains how you may help your child to develop independence skills and begin the process of career awareness and devlopment.
+The “Transition to Independence” section explains how you may help your child to develop independence skills and begin the process of career awareness and development.
 We thank the May and Stanley Smith Foundation for its support and funding of this project.
-Read these articles to see what and how you can do at home.
+Read these articles to see what you can do at home.

 - Assertive Language for Visually Impaired Preschoolers